-This is especially true of communication platforms (Skype) and platforms that are based around social connections (Facebook, LinkedIn).
-Communities that are not based entirely around social connections (e.g. eBay, Kickstarter etc.) may leverage the social graph to varying degrees of success depending on how much value the user perceives in having her network come on board.
+This is especially true of communication platforms (Skype) and platforms that are based on social connections (Facebook, LinkedIn).
+Communities that are not based entirely on social connections (e.g. eBay, Kickstarter, etc.) may leverage the social graph to varying degrees of success depending on how much value the user perceives in having her network come on board.

 A riff on this is the concept of turn-based games like DrawSomething where users may invite friends because they get interesting opponents in the longer run but also get immediate gratification when the friend plays her turn.

 Implementation: In these cases, the value proposition of having one’s network on board is put in front of the user fairly early.
 Users who sign up are prompted to import their contacts from other networks.
 BirthdayAlarm was the first to do this successfully.
 It worked really well for them because the concept of inviting friends was still new and hadn’t yet reached spam levels.
 Users may also be prompted to invite their friends later on in various contexts of sharing.